 - Lookup the interest rates of your debts (credit card, car, house, other personal loans)

-I’m in the process of creating an example Excel Sheet for you.
+I’m in the process of creating an example Spreadsheet for you.
 In the meanwhile, keep reading and learning.

 The budget is a means to an end.
 It gives you a great overview of your income and expenses.
 Especially your expenses.
 Only a few percent of people make a household budget.
 If less stick to it.